 The actor who would play me in a film about This Morning is: Zachery Quinto (but they'd have to play him at double speed)

 My favourite memory from working on This Morning is: Meeting Alison Hammond on a plane, and having her hoist me up onto her knee as a flight attendant wanted to walk past.
 I sat there like a little naughty child.

-If I wasn’t featuring This Morning, I’d be: At home playing with my baby daughter (OK, that’s a lie, I’d be at my desk writing and researching ways to save money, but being with my little one is far more appealing)
+If I wasn’t featuring on This Morning, I’d be: At home playing with my daughter (OK, that’s a lie, I’d be at my desk writing and researching ways to save money, but being with my little one is far more appealing)

 You’d be surprised to learn that: I once had a top 40 hit single.
 Well I say I had it, it was a ‘featuring’ credit', but it got in the charts.
 The song?
 I Fought The Lloyds – all about bank charges.

 The one thing I couldn’t live without is: Playing Mrs MoneySavingExpert at Scrabble (my all-time average over the 968 games played is 406, hers is 367 - yes, I have a graph!)